-Deri Fawr offers a cosy retreat and is ideally situated for nature lovers looking to explore Angleysey and the beautiful coastline.
+Deri Fawr offers a cosy retreat and is ideally situated for nature lovers looking to explore Anglesey and the beautiful coastline.

 Surrounded by beautiful countryside, our cottages have been skilfully converted from a cluster of 18th-century farm buildings, to offer attractive and comfortable accommodation.
 Visitors enjoy shared use of 3 acres of gardens and grounds, complete with stunning flower beds, fruit trees and a vegetable plot.
 The paddock is surrounded by a big old hedgerow and is planted with native trees.
 At the bottom of the paddock, a stream runs through two ponds, perfect for watching the resident ducks and moorhens from the perfectly positioned summerhouse.
 There is little noise apart from wild birds.
 Rabbits and hedgehogs come and go in the grounds too making Deri Fawr a nature lovers delight!

-Your hosts Mavis and Paul are responsible for the conversion and conservation.
 We are keen on encouraging wildlife and working sustainably.
-We recycle as much as possible, use stream and rain water for many purposes and have won an award in the Green Dragon conservation project.
-We are now burning wood which we planted from seed twenty years ago.
+We recycle as much as possible, use stream and rain water for many purposes and Deri Fawr has won an award in the Green Dragon conservation project.
+We are now burning wood which was planted from seed here twenty years ago.

 We live in the house nearby and are always available to give advice, help or just a chat.

 Deri Fawr, which means Big Oak, nestles in a valley created by The Afon Coch (Red River) which enters the sea at Dulas, one mile to the east.